gkthiruvathukal/jazz-patterns/README.md

 This script generates printable charts of common jazz scales—one chart per key.
 Each chart shows two scales per staff line, beamed 8ths, the scale/chord name above the first note, and the step pattern under the notes.
-It’s meant to be a practical practice aid, not a disseration on music theory.
-(I already have a PhD with so much to learn.)
+It’s meant to be a practical practice aid, not a dissertation on music theory.
+(I already have a PhD but with so much to learn about music.
+Wish me luck!)

 ## Why this exists